 Goodreads: https://www.goodreads.com/lori_altebaumer

-On this episode of “The Romantic Side of Suspense,” my guest is Jaime Jo Wright, author of time-slip suspense.
-She’s a winner of the...
+On this episode of “The Romantic Side of Suspense,” my guest is D.L.
+Wood, a USA Today and Amazon bestselling author who writes thrilling...